Shwetankkk/CPSC-449-Final-Project/README.md

 1. Start MongoDB:
     - Ensure that your MongoDB server is running.

-2. Open VS Code:
+2. Open PyCharm:
-    - Open VS Code IDE on your computer.
+    - Open PyCharm IDE on your computer.

 3. Open Project:
-    - Open the Cloud Service Access Management System project in VS Code.
+    - Open the Cloud Service Access Management System project in PyCharm.

 4. Run the FastAPI Application:
     - Run the FastAPI application by executing the main.py script.